bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 Hello all guys~

 Thanks to the seminar of Google Cloud Summit 2019 on 2019-09-26 at Royal Paragon Hall for a whole day.
-I think it’s should benefit us all to tell this story.
+I think it's should benefit us all to tell this story.

 I would brag that, With Google, there are plenty of dessert and food .. oops! sorry I mean new products from them.
 This seminar is divided by a half of hour as a session and one session consists of 2 rooms or 2 tracks.
 It means we can attend to only one track at a time.
 And I gonna show you what I attended.